-The prerequisite for acceptance to the Honors Educational Studies Special Major Program is EDUC 014: Introduction to Education, 1 additional educational studies course, and an average grade of B+ in all Educational Studies courses at the time of application.
-Students are expected to have a B+ average in their Educational Studies courses to complete an Honors special major.
+The prerequisite for acceptance to the Honors Educational Studies Special Major Program is EDUC 014.
+Pedagogy and Power: An Introduction to Education, 1 additional educational studies course, and an average grade of B+ in all educational studies courses at the time of application.
+Students are expected to have a B+ average in their educational studies courses to complete an Honors special major.
 Additionally, students must complete external examinations upon completion of the program.
 Honors students may also pursue teacher certification.

-- Most honors preparations in Educational Studies consist of a 2 credit honors seminar.
+Most honors preparations in Educational Studies consist of a two-credit honors seminar.

-Students may opt to pursue an Honors minor in Educational Studies.
-The Honors minor requires five credits in Educational Studies, including EDUC 014: Introduction to Education (1 credit), one Honors seminar (2 credits), and two additional credits of the student's choice.
-Students are expected to have a B+ average in their Educational Studies courses and to complete the necessary external Honors examination(s).
-The prerequisite for acceptance to the Honors educational studies minor program is EDUC 014: Introduction to Education and one additional Educational Studies course.
+Students may opt to pursue an Honors minor in educational studies.
+The Honors minor requires five credits in educational studies, including EDUC 014.
+Pedagogy and Power: An Introduction to Education (1 credit), one Honors seminar (2 credits), and two additional credits of the student's choice.
+Students are expected to have a B+ average in their educational studies courses and to complete the necessary external Honors examination(s).
+The prerequisite for acceptance to the Honors educational studies minor program is EDUC 014.
+Pedagogy and Power: An Introduction to Education and one additional Educational Studies course.
 Honors minors may also pursue teacher certification.

 Additional Honors Program Details

-All Honors special majors and minors in Educational Studies write a short intellectual autobiography that is sent to the Honors examiner.
+All Honors majors, special majors, and minors in educational studies write a short intellectual autobiography that is sent to the Honors examiner.
 Furthermore, students may choose to send to the examiner a paper from an Honors seminar.
-The autobiography and the paper are not formally evaluated by the examiner; however, they are intended to familiarize the examiner with the student's experience and background in Educational Studies, since each student in each seminar brings different disciplinary content to his/her understanding of the material.
+The autobiography and the paper are not formally evaluated by the examiner; however, they are intended to familiarize the examiner with the student's experience and background in educational studies, since each student in each seminar brings different disciplinary content to his/her understanding of the material.
 The autobiography is written in the spring of the senior year under the supervision of the Educational Studies department chair.